-Step 1: Nomin Step 1: Nomination and Application Nomination All students should be nominated by their home university via an online form sent by the Visiting Students team.
-Both Study Abroad and Exchange students should be nominated.
+Application Pre-Arrival & Enrolment UofG All students should be nominated by their home university via an online form sent by the Visiting Students team.
+We do not accept nominations sent by email.
+Nomination Both Study Abroad and Exchange students should be nominated.
 This will allow us to send important guidance to ALL students applying to the University of Glasgow.
-How do students apply?
 Applications are made on our online system.
-Application links will be sent to all nominated students and the link will be available on our 'How to Apply' web page.
-Students must read the application guidance notes and Course Selection Guide on the website carefully before selecting courses.
-Students can apply to study at either the main campus or the Dumfries Campus.
-Due to the distance between the two campuses, students cannot choose courses across both campuses.
-What supporting documents do students have to provide?
+Application links will be sent to all nominated students, with our application guidance notes and course selection guide, and the link will be available on our 'How to Apply' web page.
+How do Students must read the application guidance notes and Course Selection Guide provided, and on our website, carefully before students selecting courses. apply?
+The University has a separate campus in Dumfries.
+Students can apply to study at either the main campus or the Dumfries campus.
+Students at the main campus cannot take courses at Dumfries campus or vice versa.
 All students should supply: An up-to-date Official Academic transcript with a translation in English (if applicable).
-A colour copy of the photo page of their passport.
-Students whose first language is not English must provide one of the following: Official confirmation that the language of instruction of the home university is English, stated on an official transcript or formal signed letter on University letterheaded paper, OR Completed language proficiency certificate, signed by the home university, certifying that the student's level of English is equivalent to an IELTS overall score of 6.0 with no sub-test less than 5.5, OR A copy of a recent English Language test, taken within 2 years and 5 months of the course start date.
-The requirements for the Exchange programme are IELTS 6.0 with no subtest less than 5.5.
-Please see all accepted English testing options on our English Language requirements web page.
-Entrance requirements Our standard entry requirements are: • Cumulative GPA of 3.0 on a 4.0 scale • English language of IELTS 6.0 with no subtest less than 5.5 or equivalent.
-Individual courses may have specific entry requirements
+A colour copy of the photo page of their passport What Students whose first language is not English must provide one of supporting documents the following: Official confirmation that the language of instruction of the do students home university is English, stated on an official transcript or have to provide? formal signed letter on University letterheaded paper, OR Completed language proficiency certificate, signed by the home university, certifying that the student's level of English is equivalent to an IELTS overall score of 6.0 with no sub-test less than 5.5, OR